femanso/atom-code-pan/README.md

-Simple panning scroll view, just like image editors.
+Simple pan and scroll code, just like you do on image editors.